-High ketone levels in the urine are usually a sign of increased fat breakdown in the body.
+Ketones in the urine are caused by increased fat breakdown in the body.
 When carbohydrates are no longer available for energy, the body resorts to breaking down fat instead.
 Ketones, therefore, are a by-product of fat metabolism.
 This condition is also referred to as ketonuria.

-Urine ketone levels can rise as a result of extended periods of fasting, very strict diets or diabetic ketoacidosis.
-A ketogenic diet for example, promotes increased fat burning in the body, and can lead to ketones in the urine.
+Ketones levels in the urine can rise as a result of extended periods of fasting, very strict diets or diabetic ketoacidosis.
+A ketogenic diet for example, promotes increased fat burning in the body, which can lead to ketones in the urine.

-Doctors usually prescribe ketone urine tests to people with type 1 diabetes with the purpose of checking their body's response to treatment.
+Doctors usually order ketone urine tests for people with type 1 diabetes with the purpose of checking their body's response to treatment.
 This means that, in people with diabetes, high ketone levels can indicate that the insulin treatment is not being done correctly or that it needs to be readjusted.

 - Diabetic ketoacidosis